feroult/yawp/README.md

 ### Shields

-Shields are a way to allow and disallow access to certain rest actions to your models, absolutely or based any criteria (like the logged user or a characteristic of the requested object).
+Shields are the way provide security to your model's rest APIs.
+Througth the Shields allow and disallow access based on your business needs, for instance, the roles of the current logged user.

-To create a simple Shield, extend the Shield class for your endpoint:
+To create a Shield, extend the Shield class for your endpoint:

 ```java
 public class PersonShield extends Shield<Person> {